-Easy and delicious gluten free and nut free granola!
-The simplest and most allergy friendly recipe there is, free from top 14 allergens.
-You’ll love this recipe!
+Easy and delicious gluten free and nut free granola recipe!
+A super simple and allergy friendly recipe, free from the top 14 allergens.
+You are gonna love this recipe!

-This gluten free and nut free granola recipe makes the perfect crunchy and chewy granola to top your smoothie bowls, sprinkle over ice cream, or just eat by the handful!
+This gluten free and nut free granola recipe makes the perfect crunchy and chewy granola to top your smoothie bowl, sprinkle over ice cream, or just eat by the handful.
+Making your own granola is really easy and is the perfect snack, especially for people with food allergies.

-Free from: wheat/gluten, dairy, casein, eggs, peanuts, tree nuts, coconut, corn, soy, fish, shellfish, sesame, lupin, mustard, dyes
+Free from: Wheat, gluten, dairy, casein, eggs, soy, peanuts, tree nuts, coconut, fish, shellfish, crustaceans, mollusks, celery, corn, sesame, mustard, lupin, sulfites, nightshades, tomatoes, and more

-What I ended up with was a recipe that was simple in form and complex on taste.
-It is crispy and chewy in all the good ways, slightly sweet, has a pinch of salt to deepen the flavor profile, and has all the yummy granola clusters that you will fight over who gets to eat.
-Plus, this is super budget friendly.
-I don’t know if you noticed by store-bought granola is expensive!
+What I love about this granola is that it is super simple in form yet complex in taste.
+It’s crispy and chewy in all the good ways, slightly sweet, and has a pinch of salt to balance and deepen the flavor profile.
+Not to mention it has all the yummy granola clusters that you’ll fight over who gets to eat them!
+Plus, this is super budget friendly (why is store-bought granola so expensive?!).

 Ingredients